Gavin Sheets Player Props: White Sox vs. Yankees

 Yankees Pitching Rankings

-- The Yankees have the 10th-ranked team ERA among all MLB pitching staffs (3.95).
+- The Yankees have a 3.96 team ERA that ranks 10th among all MLB pitching staffs.

-- Yankees pitchers combine to rank 20th in baseball in home runs given up (140 total, 1.3 per game).
+- Yankees pitchers combine to surrender 141 total home runs at a rate of 1.2 per game (to rank 21st in baseball).

-- The right-hander last appeared on Wednesday against the Tampa Bay Rays, when he threw seven innings, allowing two earned runs while giving up four hits.
+- In his most recent appearance on Thursday against the Houston Astros, the righty tossed five innings, allowing two earned runs while surrendering four hits.

+- The 27-year-old has put up an ERA of 4.35, with 8.5 strikeouts per nine innings, in 23 games this season.
+Opponents are batting .263 against him.

 © 2023 Data Skrive.
 All rights reserved.